blainehoak/texture-learning/README.md

 # Explorations in Texture Learning

-This is the code repository for the work *Explorations in Texture Learning* in ICLR 2024, Tiny Papers track LINK
+This is the code repository for the work *Explorations in Texture Learning* in ICLR 2024, Tiny Papers track

 To reproduce the results in this paper, simply run `python3 main.py` in your terminal.
 This will download the DTD dataset, fetch the pretrained ImageNet model, and run the texture learning analysis.
 When the program completes, the results will be contained in `texture_object_top3.csv`.
 With this csv file, you can create tables for the texture-object associations like this: